studioalemni/studioalemni.github.io/index.md

     button_link: https://store.steampowered.com/app/1233680/Legends_of_Astravia/
 ---

-Featured Game Block

-**Key Point 1**

-Lorem ipsum

-**Key Point 2**

-Lorem ipsum

-**Key Point 3**

-Lorem ipsum

-**Learn More**
+{% include game_feature.html game='legends-of-astravia' %}

 # Featured News
 {% include featured_news.html %}

 # Community
-The following places are where you can connect with the developers and other fans who played the demo and are eagerly awaiting the release of Legends of Astravia.
+The following places are where you can connect with the Studio Alemni team, as well as other fans who are eagerly awaiting the release of Legends of Astravia.
 {% include community.html %}